sen-tou/stvbyr-tech/content/blog/mount-volumes-with-sshfs-in-manjaro-from-synology.md

 as "sftp".
 I don't know why ftp is necessary but otherwise you will get an error.

-Under `Control Panel > Terminal & SNMP > Terminal` enable SSH and set a port if you want (I highly recommend to do that as it adds more security for little effort)
+Under `Control Panel > Terminal & SNMP > Terminal` enable SSH and set a port (I highly recommend to do that as it adds more security for little effort).

 Under `Control Panel > File Services > FTP` enable SFTP and make sure to use the same port as for ssh.